KapilJ22/Palindrome/README.md

   "isPalindrome": Boolean
 }

-#### Examples:
+#### Important Points:

+- The POST needs to pass `"id": 0` and `"isPalindrome": false` with the messageText that needs to be checked for Palindrome.
 {
   "id": 0,
   "messageText": "aba",
   "isPalindrome": true
 }

-- The POST needs to pass `"id": 0` and `"isPalindrome": false` with the messageText that needs to be checked for Palindrome A Response Body with new `id` generated and `"isPalindrome": true` if text is Palindrome, false otherwise.
+   A Response Body is returned with new unique `id` generated and `"isPalindrome": true`, if text is Palindrome, false otherwise.
 {
   "id": 2,
   "messageText": "aba",
   "isPalindrome": true
+}

+- The GET needs to pass `id` of the message in the argument as `GET /v1/messages/{messageId}`
+An example of succesful GET response:
+{
+  "id": 1,
+  "messageText": "abad",
+  "isPalindrome": false
 }

 ## Building local development environment